 Students will not receive a final grade in Legal Ethics until they pass the MPRE and give a copy of the official pass notification to the Registrar's Office.
-Until such a time, the grade of "I" (Incomplete) will show on student transcripts (unless the Legal Ethics professor gives a student an "F" in the course irrespective of not having passed the MPRE, in which event the grade will be put on the transcript immediately).
-If an "I" is assigned, it will be changed to the grade the Legal Ethics professor gave the student once the student gives the pass notification to the Registrar's Office.
-An "I" in Legal Ethics is not a satisfactory completion of the course.
+Until such a time, the grade of "I" (Incomplete) will show on student transcripts.
+For more information on these policies, please visit www.mslaw.edu/student-guide.